rnaveensrinivas/git/README.md

 ### 2. Three-way Merge

-A 3-way merge is required when the two branches have diverged, meaning both branches have new commits.
+A 3-way merge is required when the **two branches have diverged**, meaning both branches have new commits.
 Git uses the **common ancestor** of both branches and the changes on each branch to create a new **merge commit**.
+Two branch commits, and one common ancestor make up three commits, hence called three-way merge.

 #### Example: